Reporting requirements for all victims

 We can give financial assistance to eligible victims of violence, but the violence must be reported before you apply.

-If you are not a special primary victim,the violence must be reported to police.
-You can report violence to the Queensland Police Service yourself or someone else may be able to report it.
+All victims—except special primary victims—must report the violence to police.
+You can report violence to the Queensland Police Service yourself or someone else may be able to report it for you.

 Special primary victims